mikeroyal/Perfect-Ubuntu-Guide/README.md

 [Discord](https://discord.com/download)

 [CrossOver Linux®](https://www.codeweavers.com/crossover) is a Microsoft Windows compatibility layer(based on [WINE(Wine Is Not an Emulator)](https://www.winehq.org)).
 The CrossOver compatibility layer enables thousands of Windows-based applications to run on Linux, macOS, or Chrome OS.
+[WinApps for Linux](https://github.com/Fmstrat/winapps) is a program that runs Windows apps such as Microsoft Office & Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration for right clicking on files of specific mime types to open them.

 [DaVinci Resolve video editor](https://www.blackmagicdesign.com/products/davinciresolve/) is complete video editing solution that combines professional 8K editing, color correction, visual effects and audio post production all in one software tool.